 is the farthest from the trailhead and makes for a 5-mile loop from the trailhead.

-This is an easy hike of 5 miles about half of which is near the edge of Marl Lake.
-Waterfowl, birds and various animals might be seen.
-The day I hiked the trail I saw ducks and a heron on the lake, a deer in the woods and a bear cub foot print on the trail.
-About a half a mile beyond the foot print I saw bear scat complete with berries.
+This is an easy run of 5 miles, about half of which is near the edge of Marl Lake.
+Waterfowl, birds, and various animals might be seen.
+The day I visited the trail I saw ducks and a heron on the lake, a deer in the woods, and a bear cub footprint on the trail.
+About a half mile beyond the footprint, I saw bear scat complete with berries.